 Theatre Arts is 100% assessed.
-We have written a series of new classes for Fall 2015 that will need assessing.
+We have written a series of new classes for Fall 2015 that will need assessing within the next five years.

 The department currently tracks all SLO assessment using an Excel spreadsheet (see below) and has a plan in place for assessing SLOs in the years to come.
+All SLOs are entered in Sharepoint.